rjdudley/CodeLabs-IoTDev/Module2-IntroAzureIoT/README.md

 <a name="Ex1Task2"></a>
 #### Task 2 - Registering your device ####

-You must register your device in order to be able to send and receive information from the Azure IoT Hub.
+You must register your simulated device in order to be able to send and receive information from the Azure IoT Hub.
 This is done by registering a [Device Identity](https://azure.microsoft.com/en-us/documentation/articles/iot-hub-devguide/#device-identity-registry) in the IoT Hub.

 1. Open the Device Explorer app (C:\Program Files (x86)\Microsoft\DeviceExplorer\DeviceExplorer.exe), and fill the **IoT Hub Connection String** field with the connection string of the IoT Hub you created in previous steps, and click **Update**.